ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 - Are there strange characters in the collectioncode, project title, or abstract?
 - Were the names and affiliations of each contact successfully parsed?
 Are there any affiliated institutions which are not found?
 Are there any contacts which were not found that you expected to be?
 - Is the project URL formatted correctly?
-- Are all the species studies found in WoRMS?
-Are any of them non-accepted taxonomy (look at top of each species-record for success: `INFO: Halichoerus grypus is an accepted taxon, and has Aphia ID 137080.`, followed by a URL)?
+- Are all the species studied found in WoRMS?
+Are any of them non-accepted taxonomy (the top of the species record should have this success message: `INFO: Halichoerus grypus is an accepted taxon, and has Aphia ID 137080.`, followed by a URL)?
 Which ones have common names which are **not** matching the WoRMS records (look at bottom of each species record for success: `OK: Grey seal is an acceptable vernacular name for Halichoerus grypus`)? **NOTE: any mismatches with commonname can be fixed at a later stage, make a note in the Issue for your records**
 - Is the suggested Bounding Box appropriate based on the abstract? **NOTE: any issues with the scale of the bounding box can be fixed at a later stage, make a note in the Issue for your records**
 - Are the start and end dates formatted correctly?